goriponsoft/ESE2RAM-Cartridge-74670/README-en.md

 2. After soldering, cut off the excess leads on the surface.
 If there are any excess leads left, there will be a gap between the IC and the board, so please cut them as short as possible.
 3. Turn the board over, place the IC and CR2032 battery holder, and solder from the back side (solder side) as usual.
 You can leave the IC and holder leads as they are.
 4. Solder the tact switch.
 By default, it is placed on the back side, but it can also be placed on the front side, so please place it as you like.
+5. After carefully checking that there are no short circuits or incorrectly installed parts, insert it into the actual MSX machine and check the operation.
+Even if you are not using it as an ESE-RAMDisk, it is easy to use MGINST to check its operation.

 ## Preparation(When using as ESE-RAMDisk)
 1. Obtain MGINST.COM and KSAVER.COM (you can download them from [ESE Artists' Factory unofficial home page](http://www.big.or.jp/~saibara/msx/ese/index.html)).